-Chem 1AL, Fall 2016
+Chem 1AL, Fall 2018

-Dr. Michelle Douskey 307 Latimer Hall Office Hours:

-Instructor:

-Mondays 11AM-12PM, 307 Latimer Wednesday 10 AM-11 AM, 307 Latimer douskey@berkeley.edu

-Lab Lecture: Monday 4-5PM, Wednesday 4-5PM or Friday 2-3PM (webcast)

-In Pimentel Hall (attend one per week)

-Rose Beeler

-Enrollment Questions: 326 Latimer

-rbeeler@berkeley.edu

-Course Email, staffed by

-Rob Johns

-the Head GSI:

-chem1AlabsF16@gmail.com (for general questions about the lab course)

-Weekly reviews.
-Th 7-9PM, 9 Lewis

-iClicker inquiries: chem1iclicker@gmail.com (for iClicker inquiries only)

-Chem 1AL Lab Manual Fall 2016, ISBN 978-0-7380-8725-2 (includes an access code to online prelabs)

-Required Materials:

-Lab Notebook with carbonless copies

-TI-30X IIS Calculator (or equivalent simple non-graphing calculator)

-• iClicker (original), iClicker+ (or iClicker 2)

-Course Website Chem 1AL F15 at bcourses.berkeley.edu
+Instructor: Dr. Michelle Douskey 307 Latimer Hall Office Hours: Mondays 11AM-12PM and Fridays 3-4PM douskey@berkeley.edu Lab Lecture: Monday 4-5PM, Wednesday 4-5PM or Friday 2-3PM (live and will also be webcast) In Pimentel Hall (attend one per week) Enrollment Questions: Rose Beeler 211 Latimer rbeeler@berkeley.edu Course Email, staffed by the Head GSI: Alexandra Ramsay chem1alabfa18@gmail.com (for general questions about the lab course) Office Hours: Mondays 1-3PM in Bixby North Weekly reviews, Thursdays, 7-9 PM in100 Lewis iClicker inquiries: chem1aiclickerfa18@gmail.com (for iClicker inquiries only) Required Materials: Chem 1AL Lab Manual Spring Fall 2018, ISBN 9781533905369 (includes the required access code to online prelabs) Lab Notebook with carbonless copies, ISBN 9780738092652, or equivalent TI-30X IIS Calculator (or equivalent simple non-graphing calculator) iClicker (original) or iClicker+ or iClicker 2 Course Website Chem 1AL-LAB-Douskey-F18 at bcourses.berkeley.edu

 EXPECTATIONS: Your key goal in this laboratory course is to develop an understanding of the experimental nature of chemistry.
-We will be introducing concepts of green chemistry which is the practice of sustainability in chemistry.
+We will also be introducing concepts of green chemistry, the practice of sustainability in chemistry.

 BCOURSES: All announcements, grades and resources for the course will be posted on the course website.
+You should set up your preferences to receive emails about course updates or check the site regularly.

 PRELAB ASSIGNMENTS: Prior to coming to lab you must complete all the assigned prelab questions online.
 In some instances you will be asked to also write important information and thoughts in your lab notebook.
 If you have not completed your prelab you will not be allowed to do the experiment.
+To allow time for students to get their course materials, there is no prelab assignment for the first lab experiment.
+There is, however, an introductory quiz to help you become familiar with course policies.

 LAB LECTURE: There will be a lab lecture that precedes every experiment.
 Lab lectures are offered three times a week.
-Please attend the lab lecture that makes the most sense based on when you have lab.
+You can attend the lab lecture for which you are enrolled or another one, as needed, with no changes in enrollment required.
 Use the lab calendar posted on the course website to guide you.
 The lab lecture will consist of lecture, demonstrations of techniques and iClicker questions.
 Your participation in iClicker questions during class will contribute to your grade.

 LABORATORY SECTION TIMELINE: Attendance in section is mandatory.
 The period lasts for 3 hours.
 The first few minutes will be a short prelab lecture by your graduate student instructor (GSI).
-The rest of the time will be devoted to performing the experiment and writing up your lab report.
+The rest of the time will be devoted to performing the experiment and also completing your lab report if time allows.

-LAB EXAM:

-On December 2nd there will be a lab exam from 7:30-9:30 PM.
+LAB EXAM: On Friday, November 30, there will be a written lab exam from 7:30-9:30 PM.
 The exam will cover relevant chemistry concepts and calculations related to the experiments.

-LAB REPORTS: There are two different types of laboratory reports in the class, formal and informal.
-For most lab experiments only an informal report is required.
+LAB REPORTS: For all the lab experiments only an informal report is required.
 No late informal reports will be accepted.
 Your lowest lab report score for the informal lab reports will be dropped.